d-rug/d-rug.github.io/index.md

 ***"The sweetest R-help group this side of the Mississippi."***

 Welcome to the Davis R Users' Group (D-RUG)!
-We are a community of R-Users at UC Davis who support each other in using R for science and research.
+We are a community of R-Users at UC Davis who support each other in using [R](https://cran.r-project.org/) for science and research.
 Our focus is providing a space for beginning and intermediate users to learn from each other.
 We have weekly, 2-hour work sessions where people bring their computers to work on their own projects, and ask each other questions as needed.
 We have no TAs - just mutual support from folks working on/in R and related topics.
 Group members sometimes give short presentations on R methods and best practices or to get feedback on their projects.

 ## Join the Mailing List

-Join the group listserv [here](https://groups.google.com/d/forum/davis-rug).
+**Join the group listserv [here](https://groups.google.com/d/forum/davis-rug)**.
 The mailing list is an online supplement to our in-person work sessions, and a friendly place to post R-related questions.

 ## Weekly Work Sessions